James M. Stephenson

-James M. Stephenson (born February 4, 1969), also known as Jim Stephenson, is an American composer known for his versatility in writing contemporary classical music.
-His catalog spans across ensembles, with a significant number of works written for large ensembles (orchestra, opera, ballet, brass band, wind ensemble, and chorus) as well as chamber music and solo works.
+James M. Stephenson (born February 4, 1969), also known as Jim Stephenson, is an American composer known for writing contemporary classical music.
+He has written a number of works for large ensembles as well as chamber music and solo works.

 In addition to his career as a composer, Stephenson is also active as an arranger and conductor.

 Biography

-James M. Stephenson was born in Joliet, Illinois, began playing trumpet at the age of 9.
-He stayed in the Midwest and attended the Interlochen Arts Academy until college, where he attended the New England Conservatory of Music, for a degree in trumpet performance.
+James M. Stephenson was born in Joliet, Illinois, and began playing trumpet at the age of 9.
+He stayed in the Midwest and attended the Interlochen Arts Academy until college, where he attended the New England Conservatory of Music for a degree in trumpet performance.
 At NEC, his teachers were Charles Schlueter, Gilbert Johnson, and John Lindenau.
 Following graduation in 1990, Stephenson joined the trumpet section of the Naples Philharmonic, a position he held for 17 seasons.

 As a member of the Naples Philharmonic Brass Quintet, he volunteered his time to begin arranging works for the groups.
 The Naples Philharmonic pops conductor, Erich Kunzel, took notice of this and asked Stephenson to arrange a work for orchestra.
 This initial decision, led to a hobby of arranging that turned into composing original music, which resulted in another career over the course of 14 years.
-With the support of family, friends, and colleagues, Stephenson made a career transition in 2007, from full-time trumpet player to full-time composer and conductor.
-With over 300 works in his catalog, he attributes his time as an orchestral player to have a strong influence on his voice as a composer, having a deep knowledge of how the instruments connect and work together.
+In 2007, Stephenson made a career transition from full time trumpet player to composer and conductor.
+With over 300 works in his catalog, he attributes his time as an orchestral player to having a strong influence on his voice as a composer, and giving him a deep knowledge of how the instruments connect and work together.

 Stephenson lived in Naples, Florida from 1990 to 2007, where he met his wife in the Naples Philharmonic.
-In 2007, he moved with his wife Sally and four children, back to the Chicagoland area, where he currently resides.
+In 2007, he moved with his wife Sally and their four children back to the Chicagoland area, where he currently resides.